-Administered by MassDevelopment, the Site Readiness Fund aims to boost the Commonwealth’s inventory of large, well-located, project-ready sites; to accelerate private-sector investment in industrial and commercial projects; and to support the conversion of abandoned sites and obsolete facilities into clean, actively-used, tax-generating properties.
-In its first two years, the program has awarded approximately $3.4 million to 26 projects in almost every region of the Commonwealth.
+The Site Readiness Program, administered by MassDevelopment, aims to increase the Commonwealth’s inventory of large, well-located, project-ready sites; to accelerate private-sector investment in industrial and commercial projects; and to support the conversion of abandoned sites and obsolete facilities into clean, actively-used, tax-generating properties.
+In its first three years, the program has awarded approximately $6.8 million to 36 projects in almost every region of the Commonwealth.

-Last June, during the program's first year, the Baker-Polito Administration announced $1.8 million in Site Readiness awards to 14 projects.
+In June 2017, the first year of the program, the Baker-Polito Administration announced $1.8 million in Site Readiness awards to 14 projects.
 Read the full release here